mahlberg-lab/clic-legacy/requirements/README.rst

 To install these requirements, run a `pip install` for the respective file.
 For instance, to install the development dependencies, run:

-     pip install dev.txt
+     pip install -r dev.txt

+The flag `-r` allows one to point at a file that contains the dependencies.

 Note to devs: the requirements are specified with an exact release number.
+Any new dependencies that are manually installed should be added to the requirements.
+This is not needed for dependencies of dependencies.